softnanolab/hpc-tutorial/plumed-setup/README.md

 - load the modulefile

-    - **My Computer**: I don't know how to do this on my own computer.
-It should be installed with your other files, likely at `/usr/local/lib/plumed/modulefile`.
-You might need to change the contents of the file
+    - **My Computer**: I don't know how to setup the _module_ package on my own computer... but if you do, it should be installed with your other files at the given prefix e.g. `usr/local/`, with the full path of `/usr/local/lib/plumed/modulefile`.
-    - **On The HPC**:
+    - **HPC** using pre-installed version

         ```bash
         # Look for the plumed versions available